lets-blade/blade/README.md

 ## Plan

 	1. Improve the document
-	2. Single user blog system development
+	2. Add configurable log
-	3. web chat system
+	3. To optimize the database query, connection pool
-	4. Optimize the code performance
+	4. Complete the Java China BBS

 ## Update